 The spectral resolving power is defined as $E/\delta E$, where E is the photon energy and δE the width of the resolution element.
 The number of energy bins needed to store the radiation field is proportional to the resolving power.
-This number is a major pace setter for the code since it must continuously reevaluate various integrals over the radiation field.
+The number of bins is a major pace setter for the code since it must continuously reevaluate various integrals over the radiation field.
+The resolving power of the coarse continuum is defined in the file continuum mesh.ini in the data directory.
+This file is designed to be changed by the user and can be changed to much higher resolving power if need